gkapfham/nixos/README.md

 # 📘 Framework 13 AMD Laptop NixOS Configuration

-Welcome to the NixOS configuration repository for the Framework 13 AMD laptop!
-This repository provides a comprehensive and reproducible setup for running NixOS on the Framework 13 AMD model.
-Inside, you will find detailed configuration files for hardware support, bootloader, kernel, power management, networking, localization, and user environments.
-The repository also includes customizations for the X11 windowing system, input devices, sound, Bluetooth, printing, fonts, and security.
-Additionally, it features curated lists of system packages, development tools, language servers, and unstable packages such as Python 3.12 and Neovim, all tailored for optimal performance and usability on this laptop.
-Whether you are setting up your device for the first time or looking to customize your NixOS experience, this repository offers a solid foundation and useful examples.
+This repository contains a reproducible NixOS setup for the Framework 13 AMD laptop.
+It includes hardware support, system configuration, and customizations for optimal performance and usability.
+Use this as a starting point or reference for your own NixOS installation on this device.

 ## 📑 Table of Contents